ZRM-1/LLM-Exercises/README.md

 # LLM-Few shot classification and articulation

 This repository contains the prompts desined for few-sgot classification for identification of digit in the image by  GPT-3.5-turbo.
-You can see the result for different prompt by running corresponding Jupyter notebook.
+You can see the result for different prompst by running corresponding Jupyter notebook.

 # Requirements